return42/sphkerneldoc/linux_src_doc/kernel/sched/sched_h.rst

 .. c:function:: unsigned int group_first_cpu(struct sched_group *group)

-    Returns the first cpu in the cpumask of a sched_group.
+    Returns the first CPU in the cpumask of a sched_group.

     :param struct sched_group \*group:
-        The group whose first cpu is to be returned.
+        The group whose first CPU is to be returned.

 .. _`cpufreq_update_util`: